ppourmand/yerdle/README.md

 # Why?
-This repo is used for the iOS application SkyDroplet
+This repo is used for the iOS application Yerdle